-To edit settings for an existing page type, open the page type on the Page Type tab, click Settings, change the settings, and click Save.
+To edit settings for an existing page type, open the page type in the admin view under Content Type > Page Types, click Settings, change the settings, and click Save.

 Because you can identify page types and their properties in code or from the admin view, you can change some settings from admin view.
 If a page type is created from code, this is shown on the page type information page under General.